roq-trading/roq-api/README.md

 > You don't need this step if recent versions of git and ansible are
 > available on your system.

-The assumption is that you have already activated your conda environment (details above).
+The assumption is that you have already activated your Conda environment (details above).

 ```bash